neha-nayeem/sql-challenge/README.md

 #### Create a histogram to visualize the most common salary ranges for employees

-* It appears that the data is positively skewed, indicating a non-normal distribution.
+* It appears that the data is positively skewed, indicating a non-normal distribution and a large variance and standard deviation.

 	![salary-ranges.png](/EmployeeSQL/images/histogram.png)